FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 • “What are the top 3 diagnoses besides FIP you still want to rule out?”

-• “Which test gives us the biggest clarity for the cost right now?”
+• “Which next test gives us the most clarity for the cost right now?”

-• “If we start treatment, what signs would make you reconsider the diagnosis?”
+• “If we start treatment, what changes would make you question the diagnosis?”

 7) Treatment landscape (2026 update)

-For years, families were told FIP was universally fatal.
-Today, antivirals have changed outcomes for many cats—especially when treatment starts early and is properly supervised by a veterinarian.
+For years, many families were told FIP was universally fatal.
+Today, antiviral treatment has changed outcomes for many cats, especially when treatment starts early and is guided properly.

-• Antiviral therapy is now a central conversation in many regions, not a fringe topic.
+• Antiviral therapy is now a real central conversation in many regions

-• Protocols are more standardized than early “trial-and-error” years, and monitoring is better understood.
+• Protocols are more standardized than they were in the early experimental years

 7.3) What families often notice when treatment is working